 Unfortunately, it is necessary to remind all students that any form of cheating will not be tolerated.
 Cheating is cheating, whether plagiarism or copying another student's exam.
 Since the Internet has become a common source of information, it is important that you understand plagiarism and not neglect to include citations or footnotes on all papers.
 Please do not put yourself or others in the position of having cheated.
 If you are caught cheating at my discretion you may be removed from class.
 Classroom Behavior:

-\\\\\Although this is an online course there are still acceptable and unacceptable behaviors.
+As a general rule, be respectful of all other people.
 I do want you to feel the academic freedom to ask questions of myself and other students.
 I do want all questions though to be academic in nature and respectful.
-We will cover many controversial subjects (race, sexuality, class) and I want you all to feel comfortable asking questions but there is to be no name calling during discussions and all posts must be respectful of everyone in the class.
+There is to be no name calling during discussions and all posts must be respectful of everyone in the class.
 Also see the Attendance section!!